 A changing Washington: While population growth is static or declining in some states, Washington continues to experience population growth and significant pressures from development and urbanization.
-The State Office of Financial Management (OFM) reports that the state's population will increase 22.6 percent over the next 20 years.
-During that period, Washingtonians are expected to be more ethnically diverse, about 82 percent urban - and older; longer lifespans and generational changes are contributing to increased numbers among the 65-plus population.
+The State Office of Financial Management (OFM) reports that the state's population will increase 21 percent over the next 20 years.
+During that period, Washingtonians are expected to be more ethnically diverse, about 90 percent urban - and older.
+Increasing lifespans and generational changes are contributing to a doubling of numbers among the 65-plus population.
+Currently, participation rates in outdoor recreation are lower among the elderly and some ethnic and racial minorities.

-Equity, diversity and inclusion: If the Commission is to meet its mission to connect all Washingtonians with their state's heritage, we will need to respond in ways that are welcoming and relevant to citizens.
-The Commission is committed to customer satisfaction, creating an equitable, hospitable, appreciative, safe and inclusive park environment - one that embraces the full spectrum of community members' contributions.
+Equity, Diversity and Inclusion: If the Commission is to meet its mission to connect all Washingtonians with their state's heritage, we will need to respond in ways that are welcoming and relevant to citizens.
+The Commission is committed to customer satisfaction, creating an equitable, hospitable, appreciative, safe, and inclusive park environment - one that embraces the full spectrum of community members' contributions.
 The Commission's commitment is based on the following principles:

-- Celebrating diversity is a way to appreciate and value individual differences. - A diverse workforce will more effectively serve an increasingly heterogeneous society.
+- Celebrating diversity is a way to appreciate and value individual differences. - A diverse workforce will more effectively serve an increasingly heterogeneous society. - Diversity in our staffing and programs helps to ensure the relevance of a state park system to all visitors.